March 1 5:00 pm

 Central Asian Dances – Ljova Zhurbin

-“Raggaeton” from Tumbao – Horacio Fernandez
+“Reggaeton” from Tumbao – Horacio Fernández

 “Je veux vivre” from Roméo et Juliette – Charles Gounod